JMS boom lift helps put the cherry on top – of the 4th Plinth

 The Niftylift HR17 4X4 Hybrid is one of JMS’s most popular cherry picker hire options.
 It can be operated across rough terrain provides clients with a range of power options.

 The boom lift can be operated on diesel-only power using an EU Stage 5 compliant low-emissions engine.
 The diesel engine can support the electric motor.
 Or it can be used as an all-electric boom, as it was in Trafalgar Square.
 The diesel engine can also be used to recharge the platform’s battery’s while it is idling.

 Cherry picker hire

-JMS has a range of Niftylift booms in its cherry picker hire fleet, including the Height Rider 28 4×4 Hybrid, which provides a maximum working height of 28m and outreach of 19m.
+JMS has a range of Niftylift booms in its cherry picker hire fleet, including the Height Rider 28 4×4 Hybrid, which provides a maximum working height of 28m outreach of 19m.

 The End will be on display on the plinth until 2022.
 It is a good job the ice-cream is fake because it is already oozing over the stonework, reflecting, said the artist, a “state of collapse” that could lead to “radical change”.

 So far, 13 artworks have stood on The Fourth Plinth.
-Previous ones have included Marc Quinn’s sculpture of pregnant Alison Lapper and Yinka Shonibare’s replica of HMS Victory in a glass bottle.
+Previous ones have included Marc Quinn’s sculpture of pregnant Alison Lapper Yinka Shonibare’s replica of HMS Victory in a glass bottle.

 Platforms can be hired from JMS with or without operator support.
 To find out more Niftylift boom lift hire, or the wide range of other cherry picker, scissor lift or low-level access hire options available, contact JMS.